prp-e/generative_ui_prompts/README.md

-# generative_ui_prompts
-ChatGPT prompts to create a dataset
+# ChatGPT prompts to create a dataset for Tailwind UI assistant